007revad/Linux_Plex_Backup/README.md

 ### Configuring msmtp so the script can send emails

-In Linux the msmtprc config file can be either:
+Depending on your Linux distro the msmtprc or config file can be either:
 ```
     /etc/msmtprc
     ~/.msmtprc